Burhanuddin Harahap: Economic and foreign policy

-Burhanuddin's cabinet engaged in rationalization efforts, reversing the economic policies of PNI in favor of a pragmatic approach which welcomed foreign and private capital into Indonesia.
-Additionally, in order to curb the high inflation which was in place during 1955, the cabinet opted to liberalize imports which had been largely restricted to curb deficits by prior administrations.
+Burhanuddin's cabinet engaged in rationalization efforts, reversing the economic policies of PNI in favor of a pragmatic approach that welcomed foreign and private capital into Indonesia.
+Additionally, to curb the high inflation that was in place during 1955, the cabinet opted to liberalize imports which had been largely restricted to curb deficits by prior administrations.
 These policies resulted in the stabilization of prices, although imports did increase significantly.
 Due to floods in 1955, however, the cabinet could not control the price of rice which rose sharply before normalizing in the cabinet's last weeks.
 Burhanuddin's cabinet also abolished the pro-indigenous Benteng program and unilaterally abrogated the Dutch–Indonesian Round Table Conference – specifically, Indonesia's remaining debt obligations exceeding 3 billion guilders.
-Burhanuddin also initiated some measures towards Acehnese autonomy – followed by the succeeding cabinet by granting Aceh autonomous province status.
+Burhanuddin also initiated some measures toward Acehnese autonomy – followed by the succeeding cabinet granting Aceh autonomous province status.

-In foreign policy, the Burhanuddin cabinet aimed to placate the concerns of the United States with regards to Indonesia's relations with the communist bloc in order to gain American support in the Western New Guinea dispute.
+In foreign policy, the Burhanuddin cabinet aimed to placate the concerns of the United States about Indonesia's relations with the communist bloc to gain American support in the Western New Guinea dispute.
 The US was generally supportive of Masyumi (due to their opposition to communists), and had responded positively to Burhanuddin's appointment.
-With the efforts of foreign minister Mohammad Roem and the government, Indonesia managed to secure a commitment from Australia to not support the Dutch, and managed to bring up the issue in the United Nations General Assembly.
-It also attempted to engage in negotiations with the Netherlands over the issue, releasing a number of Dutch prisoners as a sign of goodwill.
-Prior to the election, however, it had limited ability to make concessions, due to the politically charged nature of the issue.
+With the efforts of Foreign Minister Mohammad Roem and the government, Indonesia managed to secure a commitment from Australia to not support the Dutch and managed to bring up the issue in the United Nations General Assembly.
+It also attempted to engage in negotiations with the Netherlands over the issue, releasing several Dutch prisoners as a sign of goodwill.
+Before the election, however, it had limited ability to make concessions, due to the politically charged nature of the issue.
 After the election, despite opposition from Sukarno and PNI, Burhanuddin continued with negotiations, which resulted in the withdrawal of NU and PSII ministers from the government in late January 1956.
 Due to this withdrawal, the Burhanuddin government lacked the majority needed in parliament to ratify any agreements made.
 The talks proceeded to break down, with the Indonesian government announcing its unilateral withdrawal from the Netherlands-Indonesia Union on 12 February 1956.